-The Department of Art and Design, along with the Departments of Music and Theatre, are grouped in the larger Department of Visual and Performing Arts.
 The Department of Art and Design offers three related majors, 1) Fine Art, 2) Graphic Design, and 3) Interior Design, plus the opportunity to become certified to teach art (K-12) by completing additional requirements in the School for Education.
 All three majors share a freshman core curriculum of five courses and a similar capstone course, the Senior Seminar.
 Students seeking double majors in art (for example, Graphic Design and Fine Art) must fulfill two (2) sections of AR 497 Senior Seminar, as capstones for each major.

-Within the context of Park University's strong liberal arts tradition, Art and Design students receive a solid education in the studio disciplines and in the history of art.
+W ithin the context of Park University's strong liberal arts tradition, Art and Design students receive a solid education in the studio disciplines and in the history of art.
 Internships allow upper level students the opportunity to explore careers in many art and design fields.
 Our spacious main studio, the entire top floor of Alumni Hall, overlooks Parkville, the Missouri River, the Kansas City skyline and the scenic Parkville Daytime Campus Center, and provides year-round landscape subjects.
 Our Sixth Street Studio is a freestanding building that houses the ceramic and fiber studio.
 Two separate studio complexes in Park University's underground Mabee Learning Center house the Graphic Design Studio (with state-of-the-art Macintosh workstations, digital cameras, scanners, printers and extensive software) and the Interior Design Studios (with AutoCAD lab, drafting room and materials resource lab).